 Kurt Elster, Ecommerce Advisor and Host of The Unofficial Shopify Podcast

-In a recession, many people tend to bulk up on cheap, consistently stocked products such as bread or rice.
+When a recession hits, many people tend to bulk up on cheap, consistently stocked products such as bread or rice.
 Many products like these tend to be cheap to produce and are quick to restock.
 Think canned foods, boxed goods, and frozen vegetables.
 Any type of food product that is cost-effective and has a long shelf is ideal during a recession, especially during COVID-19, where people are encouraged to visit the grocery store less often.

-The stress and tough times associated with a recession causes many people to seek temporary escapes.
-If the product isn’t a necessity but provides a small amount of cheap escapism, such as a bar of chocolate, a puzzle, or a movie on Netflix, it becomes worth it for people going through the recession.
-Video games can also be included (depending on their prices), but even board games have made a comeback, especially for families.
+The stress and tough times associated with a recession cause many people to seek temporary escapes.
+If the product isn’t a necessity but provides a small amount of cheap escapism, such as a bar of chocolate, a puzzle, or a movie on Netflix, it becomes worth it for people going through the recession looking to distract themselves from any more bad news.
+Video games can also be included (depending on their prices), but even board games have made a comeback, especially for families looking to spend less.

 There’s no telling how much of an economic downturn we’ll experience.
 If unemployment claims are any indicator, we should expect fewer consumers to be pulling out their credit cards.